 Expand Education and Workforce Development Opportunities

-As a member of the House Education and the Workforce Committee, I’ve been working to ensure everyone has access to the best educational opportunities, which in turn will develop workers with the right skills and keep our nation competitive.
-I am working to reauthorize Carl D. Perkins Career and Technical Education Act to strengthen career training technical skills programs and increase access to meaningful careers that meet the workforce needs in our community.
-On July 7, 2016, our Committee unanimously passed H.R.
-5587, the Strengthening Career and Technical Training Education for the 21st Century Act, which will help more Americans enter the workforce with the tools they need.
-Additionally, during the 113th Congress, I helped pass the Workforce Innovation and Opportunity Act (WIOA), a bipartisan compromise to modernize and improve our existing federal workforce development programs and help put Americans back to work.
-The President signed this legislation into law in July 2014.
+As a member of the House Education and Labor Committee, I’ve been working to ensure everyone has access to the best educational opportunities, which in turn will develop workers with the right skills and keep our nation competitive.
+I was a strong supporter of legislation to reauthorize the Carl D. Perkins Career and Technical Education Act – legislation that has strengthened career training technical skills programs and increased access to meaningful careers that meet the workforce needs for over 30 years.
+In July 2018, the President signed into law, H.R.2353,which reauthorized the Carl D. Perkins Act an made important update that will expand opportunities for more students and workers to enter the workforce with the skills they need to compete for in-demand jobs.

 Reduce Harmful Regulations

 While some government regulations are important, excessive federal regulation stifles our nations’ job creators by creating an uncertain business climate.
 Eliminating these burdensome regulations will encourage increased investment and new hiring.
 The first step Congress can take in fighting harmful regulations is to identify and eliminate current and pending regulations that hinder economic growth, while requiring Congressional review of any new regulations that will significantly impact our economy.